MRT Line 3 (Metro Manila): Rehabilitation

 Commemorative plaque to mark the completion of the rehabilitation project at Quezon Avenue station.

 The rehabilitation was originally scheduled to be completed by July 2021.
 However, delays brought by the COVID-19 pandemic caused revised timelines.
 The project was completed in December 2021, as announced by Transportation Secretary Arthur Tugade on February 28, 2022.
 On March 22, President Rodrigo Duterte and Secretary Tugade inaugurated the newly rehabilitated line at a completion ceremony held at Shaw Boulevard station.
 As part of its completion, free rides were offered initially for a month to combat inflation, but was extended for an additional two months.

-On May 26, 2023, a loan was signed by the governments of Japan and the Philippines for the second phase of the project, covering the line's continued maintenance and its connection to the North Triangle Common Station with the lines that would interchange at that station.
+On May 26, 2023, a loan was signed by the governments of the Philippines and Japan and for the second phase of the project, covering the line's continued maintenance and its connection to the North Triangle Common Station with the lines that would interchange at that station.
 Four days later, DOTr and Sumitomo signed a contract to extend the latter's maintenance until July 31, 2025.
 Under the extended contract, the existing three-car trains would be expanded to four cars to cater the increase in passenger demand.
 Additionally, the pocket track near Taft Avenue station was extended to accommodate longer four-car trains, with construction works taking place from November 2024 to April 2025.
 The program aims to increase the line's ridership capacity to 500,000 passengers a day.